ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/upgrading-apps.md

 ---
-title: Upgrading an App from 0.4.X to 0.5.0
+title: Upgrading an App to 0.6.x
 ---

-## Upgrading an App from 0.4.X to 0.6.x
+## Upgrading an App from 0.5.X to 0.6.x

 Verify your plugins are 0.6.x compatible by checking the badge on their README.
 No other changes should be required.

-## Upgrading an App from 0.4.X to 0.5.x
+## Upgrading an App from 0.4.X to 0.6.x

 ### Upgrade an app that uses the Lightning strategy